Foundations of Differential Calculus for modules over posets: Bilinear pairings on

 by

 where $M$ and $N$ represent their isomorphism classes in $\Gr(k\C)$.
 Extend the definition to the full Grothendieck group by additivity. \end{Defi}

-Notice that acyclicity and finiteness of $\G$ guarantees that the category $\C$ is finite, and so the Hom objects are guaranteed in turn to be finite dimensional.
-The Hom pairing is clearly bilinear and can be defined by analogy also on $\Gr(k\widehat{\C})$.
-Since the left and right Kan extensions are left and right adjoints to the restrictions \(\phi^*\) and \(\beta^*\) we have
+Notice that finiteness of the category $\C$ guarantees that Hom objects are finite dimensional, so the pairing is well defined.
+The Hom pairing is clearly bilinear and can be defined by analogy also on $\Gr(k\widehat{\C}_\G)$, where $\G$ is a finite quiver that generates $\C$.
+Since the left and right Kan extensions are left and right adjoints to the restrictions \(\tau^*\) and \(\sigma^*\) we have